Orange-OpenSource/orange-mathoms-logging/README.md

     at org.junit.runners.model.FrameworkMethod$1.runReflectiveCall(FrameworkMethod.java:47)
     at org.junit.internal.runners.model.ReflectiveCallable.run(ReflectiveCallable.java:12)
     ...
-Caused by: #393b506a> com.xyz.MyApp$HttpStack$HttpError: I/O error on GET request for http://dummy/things
+Caused by: <#393b506a> com.xyz.MyApp$HttpStack$HttpError: I/O error on GET request for http://dummy/things
     at com.xyz.MyApp$HttpStack.get(MyApp.java:40)
     at com.xyz.MyApp$MyClient.getTheThings(MyApp.java:24)
     ...
 23 common frames omitted
-Caused by: #d6db326f> java.net.SocketTimeoutException: Read timed out
+Caused by: <#d6db326f> java.net.SocketTimeoutException: Read timed out
     at com.xyz.MyApp$HttpStack.get(MyApp.java:38)
     ...
 24 common frames omitted```
 ```

 ### How

+This feature is no longer part of the `orange-mathoms-logging` library, as it has been contributed to the [logstash-logback-encoder](https://github.com/logstash/logstash-logback-encoder) library (available from version `4.11`).

-This is done thanks to the [CustomThrowableConverterWithHash](src/main/java/com/orange/common/logging/logback/CustomThrowableConverterWithHash.java) component .
+This is done thanks to the [ShortenedThrowableConverter](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/stacktrace/ShortenedThrowableConverter.java) component .

-Additionally, when pushing logs into JSON native format, you may also use the custom [StackHashJsonProvider](src/main/java/com/orange/common/logging/logback/StackHashJsonProvider.java)
+Additionally, when pushing logs into JSON native format, you may also use the custom [StackHashJsonProvider](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/composite/loggingevent/StackHashJsonProvider.java)
 provider, that adds the stack trace signature (hash) as a separate field, for building advanced Kibana dashboards.

 Both are installed and configured in Logback configuration files: